thinkphp/contextualSearch/Docs/contextualSearch.md

 ** Events **

-* request - function to execute when make a search.
+* request - the function to execute when you make a search.

 Signature: onRequest()